 - Wetland ecology, hydrology, and ecosystem services

 - Tools and resources to identify wetlands in the field

 - Avoidance and mitigation strategies for working in and around boreal wetlands

 During the field component of the training participants will have the opportunity to take soil cores, use pH metres, and apply other tools to classify boreal wetlands.
 Field lectures and discussions will cover wetland indicators, wetland types, tools and resources.

 This training is eligible for continuing education credits under certain professional designations (e.g. CAPF).
 Contact us for more information.

 DUC’s Introduction to Boreal Wetlands Training includes:

-- DUC’s online training (value of $300).
+- DUC’s online training.
 The training consists of seven chapters and quizzes that will take between 3-4 hours to complete.
 Participants will have access to the online training starting three weeks before the field day (September 2, 2019).
 Participants will receive a completion certificate for the online training.